Jana Pittman: Personal life

 On 31 March 2006, Pittman married English athlete Chris Rawlinson at Morningstar Estate on the Mornington Peninsula, Victoria.
 Rawlinson, also a specialist 400 m hurdler, coached Jana from 2004 to 2009.
-On 14 December 2006 she gave birth to the couple's first child, son Cornelis Levi.
+On 14 December 2006, she gave birth to the couple's son, Cornelis.
 She later stated that she had gone for a hard twenty-minute run on the morning of the birth and "felt like a whale".
 In April 2009, it was announced that Pittman and Rawlinson had separated after three years of marriage and, in May 2009, she returned to training under Craig Hilliard, who had previously coached her.
 In an interview on 24 October 2009, her new role as a single mother was described as "Jana's toughest hurdle".

-In May 2009 it was revealed that Pittman had undergone breast implant surgery after the birth of her son.
+In May 2009, it was revealed that Pittman had undergone breast implant surgery after the birth of her son.
 The following year she announced she'd had the implants removed as they had "affected her running", but would consider having her breasts augmented again once her athletic career was over.

 In January 2010, it was announced that Pittman had been reconciled with Rawlinson and that they would renew their vows.
 On 31 March 2010, Pittman renewed vows with Rawlinson in England, wearing an unconventional red wedding dress.
 However, on 16 April 2011, it was announced that Pittman and Rawlinson had split again and they divorced.

-In 2015, after her cervical cancer scare Jana decided to use an anonymous sperm donor to conceive her second child, daughter Emily, while she was dating runner James Gurr.
-In 2016, she had her third child, daughter Jemima, using the same donor, while studying Medicine at the University of Western Sydney.
+In 2015, after a cervical cancer scare, Jana decided to use an anonymous sperm donor to conceive her second child, a daughter, while she was dating runner James Gurr.

+In 2016, she had her third child, another daughter, using the same donor while studying Medicine at the University of Western Sydney.
 In January 2020, Pittman began working as a junior doctor at Blacktown Hospital in Sydney's west.

+In April 2017, Pittman announced her engagement to IT consultant Rajiv Chaudhri.

-In May 2020, Pittman revealed that she had been together with Sydney businessman Paul Gatward for 'almost 6 months' and that they were expecting their first child, Pittman's fourth and Gatward's first.
-They planned to elope in June, and by the time that their son Charles Brian Pittman-Gatward was born around November 2020, they had been married 'just months'.
+In May 2020, Pittman revealed she had been with Sydney businessman Paul Gatward for almost six months and that they were expecting their first child together—Pittman's fourth and Gatward's first.
+They planned to elope in June, and by the time their son was born around November 2020, they had been married just a few months.

-In October 2021, Jana revealed that she and Paul were expecting twins.
-On March 22, 2022, Jana gave birth naturally to daughter Willow and son Quinlan.
+In October 2021, Pittman revealed that she and Gatward were expecting twins.
+On 22 March 2022, Pittman gave birth naturally to a daughter and a son.

+Pittman has six children in total.